-Started May 2014, the Arsenal and Leslie Parks Master Plan is nearing completion.
+The Arsenal and Leslie Parks Master Plan was completed in 2016.
 An exciting next step for these two greenspaces seeped in local history, the plan is a collaborative effort shared by the City of Pittsburgh, the Pittsburgh Parks Conservancy, Lawrenceville United, Lawrenceville Corporation, Friends of Arsenal Park, and the Leslie Park Collective.

-This 79-acre community park is a gathering place for the Beltzhoover neighborhood.
-McKinley Park, which historians say gives one “a euphoric sense of the countryside,” features children’s play areas, wooded hiking trails, a skate park, sports courts, a baseball field, and a senior center.
+This 78.5-acre community park is a gathering place for the neighborhoods of Beltzhoover, Knoxville, Bon Air and Allentown.
+McKinley Park, which historians have said gives one “a euphoric sense of the countryside,” features children’s play areas, wooded hiking trails, a skate park, sports courts, a baseball field, and an activities center.